 - Be 17 years or older, or a juvenile who stood trial as an adult

 - Be a legal resident of the United States and a resident of Harris County

 - You have a drug dependency

 If you are granted the opportunity to attend the program, you will participate in group and individual counseling and treatment programs, submit to random drug testing and appear before the court’s judge.
 You will also be required to remain sober and either be employed as a full-time student.

 The Harris County District Attorney discovered cases involving misdemeanor marijuana possession were causing damage to the economy, workforce, and the relationship between the people and our criminal justice system.
 Too many people that were causing no harm to society were filling up county jails and wasting the resources of the Harris County Police Department.

 To combat this issue, the county created the Misdemeanor Marijuana Diversion Program.
 This program made it where you will not be arrested if you are found with four ounces or less of marijuana.
 Instead, you will be required to pay a fine and complete a four-hour educational course.
-Failing to complete the course will result in arrest and criminal charge for the offense.
+Failing to complete the course will result in arrest and criminal charges for the offense.